glmmPen: High Dimensional Penalized Generalized Linear Mixed Models: Generalized linear mixed models

 Let us consider the high dimensional case where we want to select the true nonzero fixed effects and true nonzero random effects.
 In other words, we aim to identify the set where the set \(S_1\) represents the selection of true nonzero fixed effects and the set \(S_2\) represents the selection of true nonzero random effects.
 When \(\boldsymbol \gamma_t = \boldsymbol 0\), this sets row \(t\) of \(\boldsymbol \Gamma\) entirely equal to 0, indicating that effect of covariate \(t\) is fixed across the \(K\) groups.

 We aim to solve the following penalized likelihood: where \(\ell(\boldsymbol \theta)\) is the observed marginal log-likelihood for all \(K\) groups defined earlier, \(\rho_0(t)\) and \(\rho_1(t)\) are general folded-concave penalty functions, and \(\lambda_0\) and \(\lambda_1\) are positive tuning parameters.
-In the \pkg{glmmPen} package, the \(\rho_0(t)\) penalty function options include the least absolute shrinkage and selection operator (LASSO) \(L_1\) penalty, the smoothly clipped absolute deviation (SCAD) penalty, and the minimax concave penalty (MCP) \citep{glmnet2010, ncvreg2011}.
+In the \CRANpkg{glmmPen} package, the \(\rho_0(t)\) penalty function options include the least absolute shrinkage and selection operator (LASSO) \(L_1\) penalty, the minimax concave penalty (MCP), and the smoothly clipped absolute deviation (SCAD) penalty \citep{glmnet2010, ncvreg2011}.
 For the \(\rho_1(t)\) penalty, we treat the elements of \(\boldsymbol \gamma_t\) as a group and penalize them in a groupwise manner using the group LASSO, group MCP, or group SCAD penalties presented by Breheny and Huang \citeyearpar{grpreg2015}.
 These groups of \(\boldsymbol \gamma_t\) are then estimated to be either all zero or all nonzero.
 In this way, we select covariates to have varying effects (\(\boldsymbol{\widehat \gamma_t} \ne \boldsymbol 0\)) or fixed effects (\(\boldsymbol{\widehat \gamma_t} = \boldsymbol 0\)) across the \(K\) groups.